etruong42/etruong42.github.com/_posts/2013-8-26-How-To-Integrate-Git-Into-Windows.md

 <img src="/assets/img/save_private_key_to_filesystem.png" alt="Save private key to filesystem" />

-You will also need to copy the public key in the first text area of the puttygen dialog and past it into the git server.
+You will also need to copy the public key in the first text area of the puttygen dialog and paste it into the git server.
 If you are trying to connect to GitHub, you can follow [their instructions](https://help.github.com/articles/generating-ssh-keys#step-3-add-your-ssh-key-to-github) of what to do once you have copied the public key to your clipboard.

 <h3>Start SSH authentication agent</h3>